Hear the podcast interview with David Naimon for Between the Covers (Aug 2018)

-Strom is a founding member of She Who Has No Master(s), a collective of women writers of the Vietnamese diaspora, and co-facilitator of a PoC library collective/social engagement project, De-Canon, and the editor of diaCRITICS.
+She is a founding member of She Who Has No Master(s), a collective of women writers of the Vietnamese diaspora, co-director of a PoC library collective/social engagement project, De-Canon, and the editor of diaCRITICS.

 My work seeks to meld disparate “voices” - written, musical, visual - to contemplate the intersection of personal and collective histories.
 I was born in Vietnam in the wake of a war.
 My parents were writers and artists before me, in a time and setting when performing such acts of “voice” was perilous—my birth father spent 10 years in "reeducation camps" after the war as persecution for his work as a writer.
 I emigrated with my mother and grew up in a Vietnamese-Danish-American family in a small town in the hills of northern California on the same riverbanks where gold was “discovered” in 1848.
 I grew up communing with pine trees and ponies.
 I don’t speak Vietnamese but have wrestled for many years with a sense of burden, legacy, sorrow and debt to those origins.
 At the same time, identity and self-definition remain fluid and elusive matters for me.
 Due to the roles language and memory (or lack thereof) have played in my life, I have a healthy distrust for the assumed authority of words, dominant narratives, ideologies.
 I use image, text design, narrative and poetic experimentation to subvert and question those assumed authorities.
 I use music as an oral/aural, embodied, non-intellectual path by which to evoke and re-inhabit/re-shape story and experience.
 I am also interested in elucidating the smaller, quieter aspects of life, love, longing, the subtleties and nuances of perception and emotion, the in-between states of vulnerability and self-dissolution.